ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 ## Background

-Most of the commonly taught thermodynamics and mechanical statistics deals with equilibrium processes.
+Most of the commonly taught thermodynamics and statistical mechanics deals with equilibrium processes.
 That is, the underlying assumption of most analysis types in MDANSE is that the average quantities calculated for the simulated system are constant.